Myd (musician): Career

 Myd studied sound engineering from 2008 to 2011 in Paris at the prestigious cinema school La Fémis when he met Panteros666, Sam Tiba and Canblaster.
 They decided to make music together and they became Club Cheval.

 Alongside the band, in 2011, Myd released his first solo EP on Marble Records (Para One, Surkin and Bobmo label) and started to tour as a DJ internationally.
 At that time he did remixes for big names like Yelle or Two Door Cinema Club.

 In 2014, he co-composed entirely with Brodinski and Kore, Brodinski's first album Brava including featurings with Slim Thug, ILOVEMAKONNEN and Young Scooter.
 The same year, he moved to Kore's studios in Paris from who he became closer.

 In 2015, he co-composed French rap hits with Kore for SCH, Lacrim or Alonzo.
 He received in 2016 his first platinum disc.
 At that time he released his house influenced EP, Número Uno on Bromance Records, Brodinski's label.

 In 2016, Club Cheval released their debut album titled Discipline.
 After the album's release, all of the band members continued their solo careers and Club Cheval was put on hiatus.

 In 2017, he composed the soundtrack for the French drama film Bloody Milk (French title: Petit paysan), directed by Hubert Charuel.
-For this film, Myd was nominated for the 43rd César Awards in the "Best Original Music" category and he received the "Valois de la musique" at the 10th Angoulême Film Festival.
+For this film, Myd was nominated for the 43rd César Awards in the "Best Original Music" category and he received the "Valois de la musique" at the 10th Angoulême Francophone Film Festival.

 The same year, after the defunct of Bromance Records, he became a member of Ed Banger Records.
 His first release on Ed Banger is an EP, consisting of 3 tracks, called All Inclusive.
 The release of the EP is accompanied by a video for "All Inclusive", directed by Alice Moitié, as well as a photo album produced by the latter.
 We see Myd on a cruise ship, in all its forms, which suggests that the clip is a hidden camera.